jedisct1/libsodium-doc/password_hashing/README.md

 It returns `0` if the verification succeeds, and `-1` on error.

-## Guidelines for choosing Argon2i parameters
+## Guidelines for choosing the parameters

 Start by determining how much memory can be used the function.
 What will be the highest number of threads/processes evaluating the function simultaneously (ideally, no more than 1 per CPU core)?
 How much physical memory is guaranteed to be available?